dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Use Jenkins jobs to automate basic functions by invoking CloudFormation commands
+* Use Jenkins jobs to automate basic functions by invoking CloudFormation commands

 +++

-Note that account limits might cause a create to fail, monitor your limits usage and settings
+* Note that account limits might cause a create to fail, monitor your limits usage and settings

 +++

-Plan your IAM roles/policies so that Lambda automation does not have free reign
+* Plan your IAM roles/policies so that Lambda automation does not have free reign, this is harder than it sounds

 +++